cheqd/product-docs/veramo-sdk-for-cheqd/did-operations/did-operations-troubleshooting.md

 }
 ```

-Then you can go back to your `args.json` file(If you didn't have one you can simply create one manually, and paste content below as template) which should be something like this at first.
+Then you can go back to your `args.json` file (if you didn't have one you can simply create one manually, and paste content below as template) which should be something like this at first.

 ```json
 {